Thomas-Vanh/Git_Github_notes/README.md

 $ git reset --hard [commit]
 ```

-> Discards all hsitory and changes back to the specified commit
+> Discards all history and changes back to the specified commit